Your search for after returned 89 categories and 38 links

 Visiting Santa Fe > Accommodations > Vacation Rentals

-We offer two choices: either a 1 or a 2-bedroom vacation rental.
-They may be rented either short-term or long-term at rates substantially below comparable units.
-They are both conveniently located near each other and within walking distance of Canyon Road, Adobe Gallery, the Santa Fe Plaza, Lensic Theater, Museum Hill and most other attractions and restaurants in the heart of Santa Fe.
-Also, having both places available to you increases the possibility of a group of friends and/or family members being here at the same time and being close together.
+We offer 2 [Non-smoking] choices: either a 1 or a 2-bedroom Vacation Rental that can be rented either short or long-term at rates substantially below comparable units.
+Conveniently located near each other and within walking distance of Canyon Road, Adobe Gallery, the Santa Fe Plaza, Lensic Theater, Museum Hill and most other attractions and restaurants in the heart of Santa Fe.
+Having both places available to you increases the possibility of a group of friends and family members being here at the same time and being close together.

 The Hacienda at Garcia Street - One Bedroom Condo: A beautiful, new, contemporary 1 bedroom 1 bath 850 square foot condo in the prestigious and historic Santa Fe east side neighborhood.
 Newly constructed, the condominium has been furnished with all new kitchen appliances, large screen flat panel TV, free wireless Internet access and free local/long-distance telephone.